-From carnival to cancelling: A dramaturgical analysis of the uncrowning of Unathi Nkayi on Twitter/X.
+From carnival to cancelling: a dramaturgical analysis of the uncrowning of Unathi Nkayi on Twitter/X.

-dc.contributor.advisorStroud, C
+dc.contributor.advisorStroud, Christopher

 dc.contributor.authorKirby, America